SASC logo SASC logo SASC logo

 (no throw-ins)

-Goal-kicks and corner-kicks
+Goal-kicks

 Indirect free kicks only No